 I reject Roman Catholic infant baptisms because that’s not the Biblical model for justification and salvation, but that’s a different blog.

-What sparked my interest in this blog post was a video shared on Facebook titled “Baptism is not enough: How Understanding God’s Covenant Explains Everything”.
-The link to the video can be seen here.
+What sparked my interest in this blog post was a video shared on Facebook titled “Baptism is not enough: How Understanding God’s Covenant Explains Everything.”

 In the video, a very interesting claim is made.
 The claim is made that your view of the covenant will shape your view on baptism, therefore, debating baptism is a waste of time.

 I found myself wanting to believe this argument.
 For I find it to be very often the case in most arguments that the true heart of the issue is not being discussed.
 This is one of the many reasons why I am a Presuppositional Apologist.
 However, I could not buy this one, for it assumes Scripture is not clear on Baptism, but is clear on Covenant.